 Carpet weaving, in Persia, originated more than 2,500 years ago – so, as you can imagine, the history is incredibly varied.

 Initially woven for practical reasons (to protect nomadic tribesmen from the cold and damp), the Persian rug developed, over time and change, into something more artistic and ornate.
 These changes were influenced by a medley of factors: the individual styles of the weavers in Iran’s many regions, increasing international trade and, many historians believe, different rulers.

 A strong theory circulating the origins of the style’s artistic streak stems from the figure of Cyrus the Great.
 When he conquered Babylon in 539 BC, he was amazed by its grandeur – thus, many historians pin him as the reason for why the rug developed in a creative way, as opposed to a practical one – commandeered by his influence.

-Intricate.
-Persian silk rugs are real works of art, in both the way that they’re woven, their designs and use of dyes – a combination which makes them sought after and truly individual.
+Persian silk rugs are real works of art, in both the way that they’re woven, their designs and the use of dyes – a combination that makes them sought after and truly individual.

 Persian silk rugs are diverse, richly coloured and of celebrated quality.
-At TLHRC, we hand pick the finest and most interesting pieces we find on our travels throughout Iran.
+At London House Rugs, we handpick the finest and most interesting pieces we find on our travels throughout Iran.